Polystyrene Repeat Unit and Properties

 - The low glass transition temperature is responsible for the low maximum temperature limit for prolonged use – (Tg = 373 K (100°C))

-Polystyrene, in all its forms, would that be plastic or foam is useful in several applications across many industries.
+Polystyrene, in all its forms, would be plastic or foam, is useful in several applications across many industries.
+The high repeating unit of polystyrene is one o the main reason for its high number of applications.
 Let’s have a look at them.

 Instrument panels, knobs, trims, energy absorbing door panels, sound dampening foams, sound protecting gears, etc.